What are Bed Bugs?

 Look out for:

-- A sweet odour emanating from your mattress, caused by oil discharged from bed bugs.
+- A sweet odor emanating from your mattress, caused by oil discharged from bed bugs.

 - Blood stains on your mattress.